The Love Guru: Plot

 Pitka's dream is to become the number-one guru and appear on The Oprah Winfrey Show.
-He lives a charmed life with thousands of followers, including the celebrities Jessica Simpson, Val Kilmer and Mariska Hargitay (whose name is used as a faux-Hindi greeting, even to Hargitay herself).
+He lives a charmed life with thousands of followers, including celebrities Jessica Simpson, Val Kilmer and Mariska Hargitay (whose name is used as a faux-Hindi greeting).
 Pitka's teachings, which involve simplistic acronyms and plays on words, are displayed in PowerPoint slide shows.

 In Canada, Jane Bullard inherits the Toronto Maple Leafs hockey team, who are on a losing streak.
-The team's star player, Darren Roanoke, has been playing badly ever since his wife Prudence left him for Los Angeles Kings goaltender Jacques "Lè Coq" Grandé.
-Jane is a big fan of Pitka's, and offers to pay him $2 million to patch up Darren's marriage, so the team can win the Stanley Cup.
-Pitka's agent tells him that if he succeeds, Oprah will have him on her show.
-Pitka meets the team coach Cherkoff who is there with Jane for his seminar, Pitka mocks his dwarfism.
+Their star player, Darren Roanoke, has been playing badly ever since his wife Prudence left him for Los Angeles Kings goaltender Jacques "Lè Coq" Grandé.
+Jane is a big fan of Pitka's and offers him $2 million to fix Darren's marriage so the team can win the Stanley Cup.
+Pitka's agent tells him if he succeeds, Oprah will have him on her show.
+Pitka also meets team coach Cherkov, and mocks his dwarfism.

 Pitka and Jane bond on the plane ride.
-Jane became a fan of Pitka's work due to the death of her father.
-Jane admits she has a crush on him and Pitka asks if she has a husband or a boyfriend, to which she says no. Pitka asks if she is a lesbian, she chuckles but admits to experimenting once in college which causes Pitka to get an erection and his chastity belt loudly clanks.
-He grimaces in discomfort and crosses his leg over his lap.
+Jane became a fan of Pitka's work due to the death of her father and admits she has a crush on Pitka.
+When Jane says she had a gay experience in college, Pitka gets an erection, causing his chastity belt to clank.

-Pitka encourages the rival team to beat Darren up during a game, to distract him from his distress over his wife's affair.
-Darren begins to play well but then gets suspended for the next two games after beating up Lè Coq, and hitting Coach Cherkov with a hockey puck.
+During a game, Pitka encourages the rival team to beat up Darren to distract him.
+Darren begins to play well, but then gets suspended for the next two games after beating up Lè Coq and hitting Coach Cherkov with a hockey puck.